NSingha07/multivariate_tree/README.md

     [2.82, 6.9, 'B'],
     [2.89, 8.4, 'A']
 ]
+# Using the site names as the index
+index = ['Site1','Site2','Site3','Site4','Site5','Site6','Site7','Site8','Site9','Site10','Site11','Site12']
+X = pd.DataFrame(data_x, columns=['X1', 'X2', 'X3'], index=index)

+# Convert X and Y into lists of dictionaries and lists

+X = X.to_dict(orient="records")  # Convert each row to a dictionary (needed for categorical features) Y = Y.values.tolist()  # Convert DataFrame to list of lists

 # Build the MRT model with a maximum depth of 4.
 tree = build_tree(X, Y, max_depth=4)